sharife/mantrabio/site/content/team/_index.md

     name: Katie Planey, M.B.A., Ph.D.
     title: CTO & Co-founder
     image: /img/portraits/headshot-katie.jpg
+  - name: Abhishek Ramini
+    title: Research Associate II
+    image: /img/portraits/headshot-abhi.jpg
+    bio: As a research associate on Mantra’s Preclinical Sciences team, Abhishek focuses on in vitro assay development, in vivo study design, and cell culture.
+Previously, he worked in the Murphy-Russell-Thomasy lab studying the effect of biophysical cues of the stromal matrix on corneal wound healing.
+Abhishek earned his Bachelor’s degree in microbiology at the University of California, Davis and loves adrenaline-filled activities like sky diving, or simply jogging with his dog, and listening to music.
   - bio: Jacob is part of Mantra Bio’s Process Sciences team where he handles assay development, cell line development, and flow cytometry.
 Previously Jacob held a position as a researcher at C.H.O.R.I.
 (Children's Hospital Oakland